ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 - "How can I use CSS selectors to precisely select what data to scrape?"
 objectives:
 - "Introduce the Chrome Web Scraper extension."
-- "Practice scraping data that is well structured."
+- "Practice scraping data that is largely well structured, merging data from many pages."
-- "Use XPath queries to refine what needs to be scraped when data is less structured."
+- "Use CSS selectors to refine what needs to be scraped when data is less structured."
 keypoints:
 - "Data that is relatively well structured (in a table) is relatively easily to scrape."
 - "More often than not, web scraping tools need to be told what to scrape."
-- "XPath can be used to define what information to scrape, and how to structure it."
+- "CSS selectors can be used to define what information to scrape, and how to structure it."
 - "More advanced data cleaning operations are best done in a subsequent step."
 ---